Christ-Centered Summer Reading List for Families

 Books of The Bible

 When thinking about assembling a reading list for the family, is there a better place to start than with God’s Word?
 Here are some recommendations of books in the Bible that you can enjoy as a family:

 Matthew - Christians are followers of Christ, so it is important for us to know the story of Christ.
 The book of Matthew can give us that story through the eyes of one of Jesus’ trusted disciples.

 Daniel – Our families are constantly tempted by society to do what everyone else does.
 In this book, we can see Daniel breaking the law in order to serve God and continue praying to Him, despite the consequences he could face from the king.

-Esther – When reading this narrative you will have many opportunities to discuss courage, obedience, and loyalty with your family.
-Esther is a young woman that courageously follows the path God has laid before her.
+Esther – When reading this narrative, you will have many opportunities to discuss courage, obedience, and loyalty with your family.
+Esther is a young woman who courageously follows the path God has laid before her.

 Jonah - This is a great story from the Bible that every child of any age can enjoy and learn from.
-This book gives an excellent moral lesson that God will protect us from harm and that with Him anything is possible.
+The book of Jonah gives an excellent moral lesson that God delights in a repentant heart, and that with Him anything is possible.

 Christian Non-Fiction and Fiction

 There are also many great books that speak of the present day teachings and experiences of Christians.
 The following are some book suggestions that demonstrate the teachings of Christ.